fthiebolt/docker-base/README.md

 *(behind the hood is `supervisord`)*

 This docker container enables you to become **root** in your container.
-Especially, this container features the following cvapabilities:
+Especially, this container features the following capabilities:

   - SSH daemon --> enables you to log as root within the container
   - one port to have your `/app/xxx` reachable from the internet